victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2018-05-25-gdpr-day-zero.md

 Fast forward a couple of years, and the standard operating procedure for a typical digital marketer today is to rely primarily on cookies to track every single user interaction with a brand and build personalized journeys for each user.
 Advances in distributed computing mean that hardware has somewhat caught up with the magnitude of consumer data being collected and as a result, the mathematical stopgap of using quantitative models as a proxy for actual customer behavior is generally seen as an undesirable last resort.

 This is in sharp contrast to other industries with limited available data such as aerospace engineering where machine learning algorithms are used in lieu of expensive real life experiments.
 Because of the costs attached to collecting data, data science has developed ways to work around a lack of quality data when generating quantitative models.

+> Because of the costs attached to collecting data, data science has developed ways to work around a lack of quality data when generating quantitative models.

 In fact, the latest iteration of AlphaGo didn't learn from human Go matches but instead developed its database of moves just from playing against itself.